Connecting Kids to Coverage

 Outcomes

-In 2019, CHWs from our Connecting Kids to Care project helped over a hundred individuals with their applications for CHIP and Medicaid.
-Further, about 1 out of every 2 applications submitted were approved and child applications were approved at nearly 70%.
+CHWs from our Connecting Kids to Care project have helped hundreds individuals with their applications for CHIP and Medicaid.
+Further, about 1 out of every 2 applications submitted are approved and child applications are approved at nearly 70%.

 Community Health Workers are able to provide this support because of their close ties to the community in which they serve.
 To reach families with children, they conduct outreach and hold educational sessions in schools and work with community centers to identify individuals in need.
 Providing this support in places that community members trust and are familiar with is a strategy that has been effective as our CHWs helped hundreds of families get approved for assistance every year.